Proven-Paradox/shaper-system/Handbook.md

 ## Rolling Dice
 Almost all dice checks go the same way.
 First the random factor: roll two 10-sided dice and add them together.
 This gives a range of 2 to 20, with middling results being significantly more likely than extremes.
 On top of that, each type of roll has a modifier depending on the entity's character sheet.
 Each is the sum of two Attributes and that roll's Realized Potential, a bonus purchased with XP.
 One can think of Attributes as representing a character's talent, while Realized Potential is the result of training and effort.
 (This modifier can be negative.)
-This is S3's core mechanic: almost all rolls are 2d10+<bonus>.
+This is S3's core mechanic: almost all rolls are 2d10+ \[bonus\].
 The higher this sum, the better the result.

 > For example, Alex is trying to climb over a fence with Athletics, which is based on Strength and Toughness.
-Alex's Strength is 1 and Toughness is 2, and he has Realized Potential of 2 in Athletics from his time in high school sports, for a total modifier of +5.
+Alex's Strength is 1 and Toughness is 2, and he has Realized Potential of 2 in Athletics from his time in high school sports.
+His total Athletics modifier is +5.
 He rolls a pair of dice, getting a 4 and an 8.
 His total Athletics check is (4 + 8 + 5) 17.

 ### Rerolls
-Some circumstances enable a player to reroll one of their dice.
+Some circumstances enable a creature to reroll one of their dice.
 A given die can only be rerolled once, even if the new roll would otherwise qualify to be rerolled.

 #### Boon
 Circumstances or character traits grant a character a conditional or temporary advantage are represented by Boon +X. When a roll is made with Boon +X, the character may reroll a die if it is equal to or less than X. They must take the new roll, even if it is lower.